xXleowXx/gitlab-charts/doc/advanced/external-object-storage/aws-iam-roles.md

 #### Using chart-owned service accounts

-The `eks.amazonaws.com/role-arn` annotation can be applied to _all_ ServiceAccounts created by GitLab owned charts by configurating `global.serviceAccount.annotations`.
+The `eks.amazonaws.com/role-arn` annotation can be applied to _all_ ServiceAccounts created by GitLab owned charts by configuring `global.serviceAccount.annotations`.

 ```yaml
 global: